 You can find other free activities in our full free things to do post.

-From April 10 - 12, the Anime Boston Convention will be held at the Hynes Convention Center.
+The Anime Boston Convention will be held at the Hynes Convention Center in 2022.
 This annual event typically welcomes dozens of notable people from the industry to speak and/or meet with fans.

 Not only will your kids have a chance to meet the people who create these incredible shows, but there will also be plenty of people cosplaying as their favorite characters.